AnyChart/docs.anychart.com/Basic_Charts/Doughnut_Chart.md

 #### Inner Labels

-To place labels into the blank area in the center of a Doughnut chart, call the {api:anychart.core.ui.LabelsFactory.Label#position}position(){api} method with the <strong>"inside"</strong> parameter.
+To place labels into the blank area in the center of a Doughnut chart, call the {api:anychart.core.ui.LabelsFactory.Label#position}position(){api} method with the **"inside"** parameter.
 You can also configure the offset of the inner labels by using the {api:anychart.charts.Pie#insideLabelsOffset}isideLabelsOffset(){api} method.

 The sample below shows a Doughnut chart with inner labels, the offset is -75%: